Jackington6600/Arcus/Arcus.md

 ### Multi-Target Attacks

-When using a multi-target ability (for example scatter shot or whirlwind) roll one attack roll as normal and compare the outcome to all targets’ AC.
+When using a multi-target ability (for example Scatter Shot or Whirlwind) roll one attack roll as normal and compare the outcome to all targets’ AC.
 If you have Adv or DisAdv against one or more of the targets, roll separately for those targets and then compare to AC and apply damage as normal.

 ### Holding Attacks